Renown Health Welcomes New Vice President of Quality

 Renown Health is the region’s largest, locally owned and governed, not-for-profit integrated healthcare network serving Nevada, Lake Tahoe and northeast California.
 With a diverse workforce of more than 7,000 employees, Renown has fostered a longstanding culture of excellence, determination and innovation.
 The organization comprises a trauma center, two acute care hospitals, a children’s hospital, a rehabilitation hospital, a medical group and urgent care network, and the region’s largest, locally owned not-for-profit insurance company, Hometown Health.
 Renown’s institute model addresses social determinants of health and includes: Child Health, Behavioral Health & Addiction, Healthy Aging and Health Innovation.
 Clinical institutes include: Cancer, Heart and Vascular Health, Neurosciences and Robotic Surgery.
 Renown is currently enrolling participants in the world’s largest community-based genetic population health study, the Healthy Nevada Project®.
 For more information visit, www.renown.org.

 Growing numbers of COVID-19 cases and deaths are troubling; facemasks can slow the trend.
-100 of the nation’s top...Read More
+100 of the nation’s top health care systems, representing thousands of hospitals in communities across the U.S., have come together with an urgent...Read More